 Step 3 - by default the Setup Assistant will open, walking you through a few screens to help get your new system setup.
 One of these is the Migration Assistant screen (below).
 While this is optional after a clean OS install, for this guide we assume that you have data to move to your new drive, either from a Time Machine or Carbon Copy Cloner backup.
-It is also possible to migrate data by connecting your original drive via external enclosure, and then use the 'From a Mac, Time Machine Backup, or startup disk' option.
+It is also possible to migrate data by connecting your original drive via external enclosure and then using the 'From a Mac, Time Machine Bacup, or startup disk' option.

 Step 4 - What you do next will depend on the type of backup you have.
 If you have a Time Machine drive, connect it to your Mac then select the 'From a Mac, Time Machine Backup, or startup disk' option (shown above), and click continue.
-Follow the remaining prompts to select your Time Machine backup volume and migrate your data.
-Note: to learn more about the Migration Assistant options, please see this page.
+Follow the remaining prompts to select your Time Machine backup volume and migrate your selected data.
+Note: to learn more about the Migration Assistant, please see this page.
 When you're finished migrating your data, follow any remaining prompts for the Setup Assistant to finish that process.
-The same option is also available if you connect your original system drive via external enclosure.